Customize UFT Developer runtime engine settings

 |Password||Credentials for the proxy server.
 The password is encrypted automatically when you save the settings.|

-Configure the following options in the AI tab:
+Configure the following options in the AI Object Detection tab:

-UFT Developer's AI features are enabled by default.
-You can clear the Enable AI Features option to disable AI features.
+UFT Developer's AI Object Detection features are enabled by default.
+You can clear the Enable AI Object Detection option to disable these features.

 Changes you make in this option take effect only after you restart UFT Developer.

 UFT Developer 2023 or earlier: This setting is named Enable AI Features.

 By default, UFT Developer uses a caching mechanism for AI object identification during test runs, to improve performance.

 You can clear this option to disable the caching mechanism if you don’t find it useful in your case.